nhnpro/floop/README.md

 [Map] and [Iterable] values will not be stored by reference, but rather they'll get deep copied (automatically).
 Every [Map] will be copied as an [ObservedMap] instance, while lists get copied using [List.unmodifiable].

 ## <a name="performance">Performance</a>
+In short, `buildWithFloop` is like adding 20 lines of variable read-write operations to a widget (imaging wrapping your widget with a widget that has 20 initialization fields).
+Each  On average the Building widgets is blazingly fast.
+All you do in a build operation is instantiate a bunch of objects.
+You can

 In practice, Floop performs very well for simple animated applications.
 Overall using Floop should improve performance, by updating and rebuilding directly the Widgets that have changed, instead of having a parent widgets that manage state, have to rebuild a whole tree of child widgets.
 In practice, building the Widget tree is a lightweight operation compared to the whole rending cycle, so performance wise the impact is negligible.

 There are some benchmark files intending to answer two questions: